Prevention and Early Identification for High Risk Youth in School-based Clinics

 Weiss Functional Impairment Rating Scale - Parent Report (WFIRS-P)

+We administered a single assessment of the Weiss Functional Impairment Scale Parent Report (WFIRS-P) to participants' parents at baseline to obtain collateral parent data.
 The Weiss Functional Impairment Scale Parent Report (WFIRS-P) is an assessment of the parent's perception of the child's functional impairment over the past month, across six domains including family, school learning and behavior, life skills, child's self-concept, social activities, and risky activities.
 Higher mean item scores indicate greater functional impairment.
 The minimum mean item score is 0, the maximum mean item score is 3, and the ROC population cut-off is 0.65.
-A mean change score of 0.25 is the minimal clinical important difference.
+A mean change score of 0.25 is the minimal clinically important difference.
+Scores for each of the six domains are reported.

 Collaborators and Investigators